seud0nym/tch-gui-unhide/utilities/README.md

  -0              Skip backup of mtd0 if a backup already exists
-                   (Ignored for UBIFS partitions) --no-drop-cache Skips flushing the RAM page cache after backup -l              Write log messages to stderr as well as the system log -v              Verbose mode
+                   (Ignored for UBIFS partitions) --no-drop-cache Skips flushing the RAM page cache after backup --no-devices    Skips backing up the mtd or ubifs device partitions (Ignored unless -c, -e and/or -o specified) -l              Write log messages to stderr as well as the system log -v              Verbose mode
  -y              Bypass confirmation prompt (answers 'y')